Bachelor of Science in Biomedical Sciences Environmental Public Health Concentration

 Small, highly regarded program with a strong alumni network

-Senior internship and field-based activities
+Senior internship and virtual and field-based activities

 High employment demand for graduates in both private and public sectors

 The environmental public health program has a required internship, which means you'll receive hands-on training and an opportunity to apply your skills in a real-world setting.

 Get hands-on experience in epidemiology, toxicology, air quality, occupational health and safety, industrial hygiene, and radiation cancer biology.